sumitsehgal0001/selfstudy/README.md

     s2=s3; // now s2 pointing to s3 memory space but s1 is still pointing to its memory space it will not point to s2 & s3 space.

 **################################################## Linked list ################################################**
+Singly linked list= SLL

-1. reverse linked list :- iterative & recursive approach.
+1. reverse SLL :- iterative & recursive approach.
+2. find middle node/value in  SLL :-
+   -> Basic approach = find length then middle index then value or node -> sow & fast approach = move fast by 2, slow by 1 when fast ==null then slow is the answer